liquidboy/metrics-graphics/README.md

 1. Download the latest release from [here](https://github.com/mozilla/metrics-graphics/releases).
 2. Follow the examples in [index.htm](https://github.com/mozilla/metrics-graphics/blob/master/index.htm) and [main.js](https://github.com/mozilla/metrics-graphics/blob/master/js/main.js) to see how graphics are laid out and built.
 The examples use json data from [/data](https://github.com/mozilla/metrics-graphics/blob/master/data), though you may easily pull data from elsewhere.

+## Visual Studio 2015
+1. Solution found in the \Build\ folder .. (metrics-graphics.sln)
+2. To run make sure you use a "LOCAL-IIS" as it needs data via json.
+You will encounter cross domain issues  if you try to use "IIS Express".

 ## Dependencies
 The library depends on [D3](http://d3js.org) for binding data to DOM elements, [Bootstrap](http://getbootstrap.com/) to facilitate layout and [jQuery](http://jquery.com/), which we're currently using to facilitate DOM manipulations.